petebachant/CFT-wake-modeling-paper/reviews/reviewer2-response.md

 >• Improvement of figures with nomenclature, labels, axis etc.

+We have modified the figures to be more descriptive, as requested.

 >• More explanation of why the various transport properties are investigated and their applicability